Back to Business as Usual

 With Czechoslovakia under German occupation in the Second World War, the Aero company found itself pressed into producing aircraft for German usage.
 Aero was nationalized shortly after the end of the war.

+The Ae-45 was an ambitious and quite remarkable design for Aero to reestablish themselves as a producer of domestic aircraft with.
+It was a very clean design aerodynamically and of all metal construction.
 The aircraft also had impressive speed and range for a small two engine civil utility aircraft of the day.

 Production of the baseline Ae-45 started in 1948 at Aero’s factory near Prague and continued there until 1951 when production was moved to the Let company facilities in Kunovice.
 The improved follow on, the Ae-45S “Super Aero”, was produced from 1954 to 1959.

 The ultimate version of this aircraft family, the Ae-145, was developed by Let and built by them from 1959 to 1963.